theswedishdeveloper/TheAtmosphereGame/README.md

 # The Atmosphere Game

-The game is about trying to beware of rocks on the way down to earth through the atmosphere.
+The game is about trying to beware of rocks on the way down to the earth through.
 Your job is to collect as many points as possible.

-`How To Play:`
+`How To Play: `

-↑ Move player Up
+Move player Up: ↑

-← Move player Left
+Move player Left: ←

-→ Move player Right
+Move player Right: →

-↓ Move player Down
+Move player Down: ↓

-`TIP:` Be at the bottom of the screen to get twice as fast points.
+`PRO TIP:` Try to be at the bottom of the screen to get twice as fast points.